thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 But while talking to a client about their Ansible journey, I've become more receptive to unit testing of roles.
 With many DevOps engineers co-maintaining a bunch of roles the company found errors were creeping in.
 Enough errors that similar roles were being written from scratch for each project, deemed more expedient than unpicking role-spaghetti.
-Be warned, the technical-debt danger applies to DevOps just as much as to app development.
+The technical-debt danger applies to DevOps just as much as to app development.

 I blogged about the dangers of [bloated roles](https://thisdougb.github.io/ansible/avoiding-bloated-roles "Bloated roles in Ansible"), and that's certainly one route to playbook unhappiness.
 But my clients situation caused me to ponder if there really was a case for unit testing after all.